mhweiner/brek/docs/gettingStarted.md

 The first time the configuration is accessed, it will be loaded from disk and merged, along with the resolution of any loaders.

-This can cause a delay in your app's startup time.
+This can cause a delay in your app.
 To avoid this, you can preload the configuration by calling `brek load-config` before your app starts.

 ```json
 {